pmahnke/mahnke-cocktails/recipe_processed/tipperary.md

 stars: 0
 base_spirits: "Irish Whiskey, Green Chartreuse"
 youtube: "2zQBXxC7ma8"
+description: "A modern favorite from The Dead Rabbit, this is a variation on the Bijou that uses Irish whiskey as its base."
 excerpt: |
   Love the Bijou?
 Try a Tipperary, a Dead Rabbit favorite made with Irish whiskey, without the Campari.
 ---